 SIMPLE stands for Savings Investment Match Plan for Employees, reflecting the fact that both employers and employees make contributions to the plan.
 Employees choose to defer a portion of their salaries into their retirement account, and then employers have the option of matching a percentage of their employees' contributions, or contributing a fixed percentage of employees' salaries to their accounts.

 SIMPLE IRAs are limited to businesses with 100 employees or fewer.
-In addition to providing employees with many of the tax benefits of traditional retirement accounts—such as pretax contributions and tax-deferred growth—they also can provide tax benefits for employers.
+In addition to providing employees with many of the tax benefits of traditional retirement accounts—such as pre-tax contributions and tax-deferred growth—they also can provide tax benefits for employers.
 For example, employer contributions to SIMPLE IRAs can be considered a tax-deductible business expense.
-And, as their name suggests, SIMPLE IRAs are easy to open and maintain, making them a potentially good option for business owners who not only want to provide a retirement plan, but want to make a financial contribution toward their workers’ savings.

 Flexibility and choice in contribution levels

-SIMPLE IRAs offer employees the tax benefits of a personal IRA with the convenience of a 401(k) plan.
+SIMPLE IRAs offer employees the tax benefits of a 401(K) with the convenience of a personal IRA.
 Each year, employees can choose how much of their salary they would like to contribute to their accounts.
 Their contributions are automatically deducted from their paychecks before federal income tax, reducing taxable income while creating the opportunity for future tax-deferred growth on that money.

 The employer match component adds another incentive for employees to contribute.
-SIMPLE IRA plans require employers to contribute to their employees accounts in one of two ways.
-The employer can choose to match their employees’ contributions of up to 3% of annual pay, or make a non-elective contribution of 2% of employees’ salary.
+SIMPLE IRA plans require employers to contribute to their employees' accounts in 1 of 2 ways.
+The employer can choose to match their employees' contributions of up to 3% of annual pay, or make a non-elective contribution of 2% of employees' salaries.

 The ability to choose between matching options means SIMPLE IRAs can work well for businesses that need to adapt to changing financial circumstances.
 As a business owner, you can choose to match employee contributions in one year, then opt to make a 2% non-elective contribution in the following year, depending on how much you want to commit to employee accounts.

 You also have the option of reducing the percentage of the matching contribution to as low as 1% of annual compensation.
-However, the percentage can only be reduced for two years within any given five-year period.
+However, the percentage can only be reduced for 2 years within any given 5-year period.
 If the employer chooses the 2% non-elective contribution, the percentage cannot be changed or reduced.

 Many administrative details are shouldered by the financial institution that manages the accounts and you don't have to file annual plan reports with the IRS.

-Employees can choose a variety of investment options for their SIMPLE IRAs, including stocks, bonds, exchange-traded funds, mutual funds and CDs.
+Employees can choose a variety of investment options for their SIMPLE IRAs, including stocks, bonds, exchange-traded funds, mutual funds, and CDs.
 Employees do not need to meet a minimum investment in order to start a SIMPLE IRA.
-However, not all fund families offer mutual funds that are approved for SIMPLE IRAs with no minimum investment.
+However, not all fund families offer mutual funds that are approved for SIMPLE IRAs with no minimum investment requirement.

 Rules to encourage long-term savings

 Employer contributions to SIMPLE IRAs are immediately vested to the employee.
 But like personal IRAs, SIMPLE IRAs are designed to discourage account holders from taking money out before retirement.
-The basic rules governing withdrawals, rollovers and loans from SIMPLE IRAs are as follows:
+The basic rules governing withdrawals and rollovers for SIMPLE IRAs are as follows:

-- The penalty for withdrawals before age 59 ½ increases to 25% if they occur within the first two years of establishing the account.
+- The penalty for withdrawals before age 59½ increases to 25% if the withdrawal occurs within the first 2 years of establishing the account.

 - Account holders can roll SIMPLE IRA assets into another SIMPLE IRA.

-- Account holders also can roll a SIMPLE IRA into another type of IRA tax-free after two years.
+- Account holders also can roll a SIMPLE IRA into a traditional IRA (tax-free) or Roth IRA (income tax due) after 2 years.

-If you are a small business owner and do not currently offer your employees a retirement savings plan, the SIMPLE IRA’s flexibility can help you achieve several important goals.
+If you are a small-business owner and do not currently offer your employees a retirement savings plan, the SIMPLE IRA's flexibility can help you achieve several important goals.
 These plans offer tax advantages for employers and employees, are easy to maintain, and encourage employees to save for retirement by offering matching contributions.
-And because plan rules allow business owners and employees to adjust their contributions levels each year, they allow all parties to adjust to changing financial circumstances and still save for retirement.
+And because plan rules allow business owners and employees to adjust their contribution levels each year, they enable all parties to manage changing financial circumstances and still save for retirement.